-The Art Academy is a true artistic community, an environment of vibrant exchange where students learn from expert practicing artists and wide-ranging creative stimulus.
-We’ll stretch your thinking at the same time as building your skills across multiple dimensions, not just one.
-Our approach is bespoke – we don’t subscribe to the view that there is one way to train an artist.
-We start with the individual, and invest time, supporting each artist through the provision of tailored, hands on tuition.
+We’ll stretch your thinking at the same time as build your skills across multiple dimensions.
+We don’t subscribe to the view that there is one way to train an artist.
+We start with the individual and invest time, supporting you through the provision of tailored, hands on tuition.
 We believe in opening the mind every bit as much as we believe in training the eye and the hand.

 Whatever your path, your programme will involve chosing from our Elective Skills Workshop courses.

-Every artist should be free to develop and express their vision in whatever language, style or medium best expresses their intentions.
-But whatever the chosen medium, it requires the same amount of skill and consideration in its formal and conceptual aspects; so a portrait should be as conceptually considered as an installation and an installation as carefully crafted as a portrait.
+You will be free to develop and express your vision in whatever language, style or medium best suits your intentions, but whatever the chosen medium, it requires a certain amount of skill and consideration in its formal and conceptual aspects; A portrait should be as conceptually considered as an installation and an installation as carefully crafted as a portrait.

 The actual process of creating is a continual balance between thought and intuition, between the editorial, decision making process and the spontaneous flow of creativity.
 Considered marks, observed unintended accidents and the subconscious knowledge that flows into the work, all enrich the final manifestation.

-For more information please download our Teaching & Learning Strategy Policy
+For more information please see our Teaching & Learning Strategy.

 - Stimulus and Motivation